mpavankalyan63/mpavankalyan63/README.md

 - 💡 The Transition Probabilities of all human beings are almost the same, but the reward metric makes us who we are.

-* 🎓 I am currently pursuing my master's in Robotics and Autonomous Systems, Systems Engineering, from Arizona State University, and my bachelor's in National Institute of Technology Warangal.
+* 🎓 I am currently pursuing my master's in Robotics and Autonomous Systems, Systems Engineering, from Arizona State University, and my bachelor's from National Institute of Technology Warangal.

 + 🤖 I am working on High Dynamic Range SLAM, a SLAM algorithm that helps robots easily navigate high dynamic environments like the moon.